abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     4.130797191668116319e-01 2.093338525574361952e-01 3.202558143634371968e-01
     1.985351449843368865e-01 4.080009972772735694e-01 6.038286965726977762e-01

-!!!
-Info ""
 This is a CSV file with tabs as delimiters.
 You can set a different delimiter:

 ```py
 np.savetxt("my_array.csv", a, delimiter=",")
 ```

-!!!
-Info ""
 To load this file, just use `loadtxt`:

 ```py
 a_loaded = np.loadtxt("my_array.csv", delimiter=",")